 This feature is used to select part of the image and perform Quadrant folding on that part.
 For example, we would want to ignore the artefacts on the edges of the image.
 On clicking this button, a default rectangle appears around the center of diffraction.
 As you move the mouse pointer into the image area, the vertical edges of the rectangle move to where the mouse pointer is located in a symmetrical fashion.
 Click on the image to accept the current width of the region.
 Next, as you move the pointer, the horizontal edges of the rectangle start moving to where the mouse pointer is located in a symmetrical fashion.
-Click on the image to accept the current height of the fitting region.
+Click on the image to accept the fitting region.
 Once the width and height is fixed, the resultant image will be cropped to the region selected by the rectangle following which we process quadrant folding on the resultant image.
-Therefore, any artefacts present outside the selected
+Therefore, any artefacts present outside the selected region are ignored while quadrant folding.
+One can only select the region of interest about the center of diffraction.